dx-ted-emea/iot-labs/lab4-visualisations/README.md

 }
 ```

-This is our basic UI Scaffold, which
+This is our basic UI Scaffold, which we can now go on to extend with custom application logic that will provide the runtime elements of our Visualisation.
+Currently our project does nothing, it has no SignalR or data access elements, so lets start there.

+### Data Driving our Visualisation website ###